 Nixon officially closed the “gold window” on 15 August 1971, essentially bringing the Bretton Woods Agreement to an end after 37 years.

 The US Dollar Prevails by Default

-However, during the past few decades, a growing number of international economists, global business executives, foreign leaders, foreign politicians and professional traders within the investment community have called for a new monetary system.
+However, during the past few decades, a growing number of international economists, global business executives, foreign leaders, foreign politicians and professional Betfair Traders within the investment community have called for a new monetary system.
 Prior to the unveiling of Bitcoin in 2009, the majority of experts were in favor of organizing a “Bretton Woods 2.0 Conference,” for the sole purpose of outlining a new global currency system.

 Although the conference was never held, the prevailing view was that it could establish a new World Reserve Currency, consisting of a basket of currencies from the most economically influential countries.
 This basket of currencies would be managed by the International Monetary Fund (IMF).
 The basket would be known as Special Drawing Rights (SDR).